 Read:How Do I Find My Property Lines? ]

 Know how much money you have to make renovations before you start your project, and research your options to get a better understanding of how much certain upgrades, materials and changes cost.

-With cash, however, be sure to budget accurately from start to finish on the project.
+When using savings, however, be sure to budget accurately from start to finish on the project.
 You don’t want to get halfway through a bathroom remodel and run out of money, leaving your bathroom unusable for the next six months while you save.

 Financing options.
 For major renovations and home rehabilitations, financing the updates will likely get you to project completion faster.
-You have the option to take out a home equity loan, which allows you to borrow an amount based on your home’s value – specifically, the equity you currently have in it based on how much of your mortgage you’ve paid off.
+You have the option to take out a home equity loan, which allows you to borrow an amount based on your home’s value – specifically, the equity you currently have in it based on how much of the mortgage you’ve paid off.

-Especially if you’ve got a limited budget, you may be hoping to take on a DIY home renovation.
+If you have a limited budget, you may be hoping to take on a DIY home renovation.
 Home improvement tasks can be fun, rewarding and far less expensive than hiring a professional, but keep your level of expertise in mind as well as the amount of skilled work the project requires.

 Many municipalities require permits for electrical and plumbing work, and those permits often require a licensed professional to at least sign off on the work if not complete it entirely.
 Even if it’s a simple repair, leave any project that could potentially harm you or the house to a professional.